SaherMuhamed/u.s.-states-game/README.md

 **Note**: The project currently contains commented code (lines 31-37 and lines 43-46).
 Feel free to uncomment and modify the code as needed to enhance or customize the project.<br><br>
 **Disclaimer**: This project is intended for educational purposes and does not represent a comprehensive or accurate representation of the United States or its states.<br><br>
-Feel free to modify and improve upon this project!
-Happy gaming!
+Feel free to modify and improve upon this project